 The New Forest coastline is punctuated by a number of sea forts that are still as dominant today as they were when first built.
-This stretch of coast used to be one of the most fortified in the UK and there's still a heavy naval presence up the coast.
+This stretch of coast used to be one of the most fortified in the UK and there's still a heavy naval presence up the coast elsewhere in Hampshire.
 Southampton and Portsmouth both have deep water ports, with the latter acting as the UK's Navy HQ.
 At Buckler's Hard, there is a full-scale village restored from the times when Nelson had a fleet of ships made for the Battle of Trafalgar (the vessels made from New Forest trees).
 Some forts are situated out in the deep waters of the Solent and the English Channel and can be clearly seen from the shore.

 The eastern end of the New Forest skirts the Solent, which is a popular spot for yachtsmen, speed boats and jet skiers.
 All of these flit in between giant cargo ships, ferries, military vessels, cruise liners and the odd submarine.
 The Isle of Wight is in clear view across the waters and it’s a real pleasure to find a spot and marvel at the all the waterborne activity.
-There are also opportunities to charter a boat or rent a jet ski to join in the fun.
-A good place for panoramic views of the Solent is from the corner of Southampton Water at Calshot Castle and along the beach at nearby Calshot Spit.
-At the western end of the New Forest coast is Hengistbury Head and Highcliffe beach, that are well known for their walks, beaches and view of the Isle of Wight's wilder western regions.
+The location of this stretch of coastline has made it a popular place to build castle strongholds and coastal defences.

-Calshot Castle is managed by English Heritage and houses a museum containing an exhibition about Calshot Spit’s combat role all the way up to the Second World War.
-Enjoy the nearby shingle beach too, it’s a great place to take a giant picnic to share with friends and family.
+Nowadays, Calshot Castle is managed by English Heritage and houses a museum containing an exhibition about Calshot Spit’s combat role all the way up to the Second World War.
+Enjoy the nearby shingle beach too - it’s a great place to take a giant picnic to share with friends and family.
 It is located at the corner of Southampton Water where it flows into the Solent.
 Look out for the Spinaker Tower at Portsmouth further east on a clear day.

 Highcliffe Castle and Steamer Point

 Built in 1835 as the realisation of a diplomat called Charles De Rothesay’s life dream, Highcliffe Castle is one of the only surviving examples of the Romantic and Picturesque-style of architecture in the world.
-It is now has a Grade I listed status, after being bought by the local council and restored in the 1990s after two fires in the 1970s rendered it derelict.
+It is now has a Grade I listed status, after being bought by the local council and restored in the 1990s, after two fires in the 1970s rendered it derelict.
 Today you can enjoy a gentle stroll in the restored gardens and grounds.

 The beautiful sea-salt tolerant tree species of Holm Oak were planted there to help stabilise the cliffs.
-Migratory birds make Steamer Point one of their last England stop-offs before heading south for the winter, so come autumn it’s a good place to bird spot.
+Migratory birds make Steamer Point one of their last England stop-offs before heading south for the winter, so come autumn it’s a good place to bird-watch.
 The beach at Highcliffe is one of the best sandy beaches on the Hampshire coast.
 It is also reasonably secluded and away from roads and car parks.
 The majority of visitors arrive via the staircases that descend through the woods from Highcliffe Castle car park.